jum/caddy-docker-proxy-redis/README.md

 configuration relies on the .php files to be present under the same path in both the caddy and the nextcloud containers, note the according volume mounts of /var/www/html in both containers.

-I also add the fixed proxy address 127.0.0.1 to the X-Forwarded-For header and in my config.php in the trusted_proxy section to make the nextcloud proxy recognition happy.

 The docker compose file configures to use redis storage for PHP sessions, I additionally configure the same redis instance as cache and locking